• Skip to primary navigation

 Yogurt is arguably one of the most well-known fermented foods, produced by a process known as lacto-fermentation.
 The milk sugar lactose is converted into lactic acid by way of specific bacterial strains like Lactobacillus bulgaricus, and it is this process gives yogurt products their thickness and alluringly sour flavor.

 Can't get enough fresh berries in your life?
 Me either. 😉 When I find myself with extras on hand, I also love making this fresh berry salad or these mini almond flour crepes with strawberries.
 And if you'd like to try a different yogurt and berries breakfast, I'd definitely recommend these kefir overnight oats with blueberries, this black raspberry yogurt bowl, this berry smoothie bowl or this yogurt charcuterie board for a crowd.
-Or, check out these high fiber recipes or Mediterranean diet breakfast recipes for other nutritious breakfast ideas.

 Jump to: